benlincoln/Dissertation-Attendance-Automation/README.md

 # Benjamin Clarke Project/Dissertation

-This project is a system designed to automate an attendance system, using the user's location via a method designed to be unspoofable.
+This project is a system designed to automate an attendance system, using the user's location via validating their default gateway.

+In this repository there are:
+- Electron app, the product the end user will interact with
+- An ASP.NET API to interact with my database
+- A C# project that when ran, sets up an evironment to demonstrate the project

-Completed as part of my BSc (Hons) in Computer Science at the University of Lincoln.
+Completed as part of my BSc (Hons) in Computer Science at the University of Lincoln, Lincolnshire, UK.